Dalton Police Department operating with fewer officers

-The Dalton Police Department is 10 employees short, and several members of the Dalton Public Safety Commission said they're open to discussing improvements to compensation packages.
+DALTON, Ga. — The Dalton Police Department is 10 officers short, and several members of the Dalton Public Safety Commission said they’re open to discussing improvements to compensation packages.

 “We’re trying to recruit officers, (but) it’s a struggle,” for multiple reasons, said Cliff Cason, Dalton’s chief of police.
 “Our starting pay is not enticing, and our incumbent pay is not enough to keep people here.”